davedraper.com home

 The coveted “Christmas Tree” shape seen at the base of an extremely lean back isn’t a muscle at all.
 That’s the tendon the lats attach to called the Thoracolumbar Aponeurosis.

 The popping and crunching sound of tendons and ligaments moving around the joints is called crepitus or crepitation.
-Crepitation is a descriptive word for the sound made, not type of joint injury.
+Crepitation is a descriptive word for the sound made, not a type of joint injury.

 Here’s a simple human movement terminology cheat sheet, and here’s an easy-to-understand explanation of human planes of motion.
-This section in our forum has been set aside for corrective exercise and rehab questions, and you’re welcome to join us there if you have questions or contributions to the topic.